+Deflection~\cite{sgx:deflection} verifies enclave binaries emitted from a modified compiler with SFI enforcing instrumentation, thus permitting untrusted binaries to be executed via a customized loader after rewriting.
+We extract its verified policy in \name with 500 LoC.
+The instrumentation strategy allows Deflection to verify SFI via pattern matching, thus resulting in a small TCB similar to \name's counterpart.

-Similar to VeriWASM, a PCC-based Java certifying compiler, Cedilla~\cite{colby2000certifying}, also features a relatively small TCB size, but without support for versatile policies.
-It still relies on a complex verification condition generator, consisting of a program analyzer (symbolic executor), a policy plug-in for Java constructs, and utilities for a builtin type system.
+The PCC-based Java certifying compiler, Cedilla~\cite{colby2000certifying}, also features a relatively small TCB size, but without support for versatile policies.
+It still relies on a complex verification condition generator, consisting of a program analyzer (symbolic executor), a policy plug-in for Java constructs, and utilities for a built-in type system.